aws-samples/serverless-patterns/apigw-lambda-bedrock-nova-terraform/README.md

 ## Overview

-This pattern demonstrates how to create a serverless API that leverages Amazon Bedrock's Nova Micro model through AWS Lambda for generating AI responses.
-The solution uses API Gateway to create a REST endpoint that processes requests and returns AI-generated responses using Nova Micro's text-to-text capabilities.
+This pattern demonstrates how to create a serverless API leveraging Amazon Bedrock Nova Micro through AWS Lambda.
+The solution uses an Amazon API Gateway REST endpoint to process requests and return AI-generated responses using Nova Micro's text-to-text capabilities.

 Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/apigw-lambda-bedrock-nova-terraform).